 In ArcGIS Pro, you can author and share web elevation layers that are stored as items in your active portal.
-Each elevation source in your scene's ground surface will be published as a separate web elevation layer.
+Web elevation layers can be used as elevation sources in Scene Viewer and ArcGIS Pro.
 The privilege to publish server-based layers is required to share a web elevation layer that is cached on the server.

 The elevation surface properties Vertical exaggeration, Surface color, and Shade surface relative to the scene's light position are not maintained through the sharing process.

 Share a web elevation layer using the default configuration

 - In the Contents pane, right-click the elevation source in your scene's ground surface you want to share and click Share as Web Layer .

 The Share as Web Layer pane appears.

 - Provide a name for the web layer.